RoseauTechnologies/Roseau_Load_Flow/doc/index.md

 # Roseau Load Flow

 `Roseau Load Flow` is a load flow solver capable of modeling 3-phases unbalanced power systems with a wide variety of models for lines, transformers, loads, and sources.
-This software is maintained by [Roseau Technologies](https://www.roseautechnologies.com/en).
+This software is developed by [Roseau Technologies](https://www.roseautechnologies.com/en).
 <a href="https://www.linkedin.com/company/roseau-technologies/"><i class="fa-brands fa-linkedin" ></i></a>
 <a href="https://github.com/RoseauTechnologies/"><i class="fa-brands fa-github" ></i></a>